NullVoxPopuli/emberconf-2023-resources/resources/slides.md

 - Additionally, since resources are a non-core library, it'll be important to mention how easily code-moddable the existing resources are to other implementations, such as from Starbeam.

+Notes to hit:
+- but Resources give you a nice easy to share thing with your team where they don't need to worry about any of the behavioral or implementation details

+- when talking about Octane, be sure to mention how easy it is to integrate with vanilla JS -- one of the easiest frameworks do integrate with vanilla JS

+TODO:
+- watch some talks, specifically Solid (also components are not primitives)
+- See if Yehuda's latest talk is out, or reference slides

 Pitch